-Separation may entail an inefficient level of expenditures on children for several reasons: 1) If the parents remarry, the presence of a new spouse who cares less about step children reduces the incentives to spend on children from previous marriages.
+The purpose of this chapter is to examine in more detail the impact of marriage and divorce on children.
+In particular, we wish to discuss the determination of expenditures on children and their welfare under various living arrangements, with and without the intervention of the courts.
+Separation can entail an inefficient level of expenditures on children for several reasons: 1) If the parents remarry, the presence of a new spouse who cares less about step children reduces the incentives to spend on children from previous marriages.
 2) If the parents remain single then, in addition to the loss of the gains from joint consumption, the custodial parent may determine child expenditures without regard to the interest of their ex-spouse.
 3) Parents that live apart from their children can contribute less time and goods to their children and may derive less satisfaction from them.
-These
+These problems are amplified if the partners differ in income and cannot share custody to overcome the indivisibility of children.
+The custodial parent is usually the mother who has some comparative advantage in caring for children but has lower income.
+The father has often limited access to the child and low incentive to provide for him.
+The outcome is that the level of child expenditures following separation is generally below the level that would be attained in an intact family, reducing the welfare of the children and possibly the welfare of their parents.

-1This chapter extends the results reported in Chiappori and Weiss (2007) to include both time and money as inputs to the child welfare.
-See also Weiss and Willis (1985, 1993), Del-Boca (2003), and Case et al (2003).
+$^1$ This chapter is based on Chiappori and Weiss (2007).
+See also Weiss and Willis (1985, 1993), Del-Boca (2003), Case et al (2003) and the related discussions in sections 2.5 and 6.5